Oct 07 2023

 Sincera Core Weekly Deployed Identifiers Globally - October '23

-If you prefer to track only European universal ID adoption you can have a look at Roq.ad’s European ID tracker.
-However, it is important to note that Roq.ad currently doesn’t list ID5 in its tracker as ID5 encrypts its IDs in the bidstream data.
+If you prefer to track only European universal ID adoption you can have a look at Roq.ad’s However, it is important to note that Roq.ad currently doesn’t list ID5 in its tracker as ID5 encrypts its IDs in the bidstream data.

 When it comes to navigating the world of Universal ID, brands often find themselves in need of support and guidance.
 This is where Pierian and our team of experts come in.
 With so many factors to consider, it's crucial to have a clear understanding of the parameters before making any decisions.